tpwo/pyzet/README.md

 There are different ways to guarantee that file ending is correct, and one of them is using pre-commit with `end-of-file-fixer` hook that [comes by default](https://github.com/pre-commit/pre-commit-hooks) with that tool.
-It's very easy to setup pre-commit with ZK Git repository, so we recommend it.
+It's very simple to setup pre-commit with ZK Git repository, so we recommend it.

 ## Inspiration and further reading